-Notes for Remarks by Feridun Hamdullahpur, President and Vice-Chancellor to the Economic Club of Canada in March 2016.
+Except from remarks by Feridun Hamdullahpur, President and Vice-Chancellor to the Economic Club of Canada in March 2016.

-Working together, our universities can give our students, our communities, our industries, and our country a sustainable competitive advantage.
+“Working together, our universities can give our students, our communities, our industries, and our country a sustainable competitive advantage.

 A competitive advantage designed for the 4th industrial revolution — the new knowledge economy.